brightsign/dev-cookbook/examples/provisioning-server/README.md

 ### 3. Configure Your BrightSign Player

 You need to set the provisioning URL in the player's registry.
-There are two ways to do this:
+There are two ways to do this(there are more ways, but these are the most applicable for this example, here are [the other ways to contact your provisioning server on player startup](https://docs.brightsign.biz/partners/provisioning-and-recovery#dJ3aZ)):

 #### Option A: Using BrightScript Console (Recommended for Testing)